 MAKE LED WASH-LIGHTS.

 This is the newer and better version of the LED spotlights.
 Instead of the 5mm LEDs it uses a group of nine superflux LEDs for greater intensity and smoother mixing.
-It also uses a manufactured PCB which I've priced at a sensible level.
-You can buy these in the online shop on this site.

 Here are the bare PCB's.
 No messing about etching them yourself this time, I've had a batch made in China in good quality FR4 laminate with the pads gold plated to ensure easy soldering.